confusedkernel/earworms/README.md

 # Earworms Bot
-A self-made Discord music bot with Discord4j.
+A self-made Discord music bot with Discord4j. \
+Made by @nottyl on GitHub
 ### How to use
-Create a .env file with the bot token and the preferred prefix for it to function!
+Create a .env file with the bot token and the preferred prefix for it to function
 ### Functions and commands
 Default: Call the bot using "!" prefix.
 Current command list: